 This chapter focuses on the diagnosis and management of early-stage breast cancer, ie, stages 0 and I disease.
-This is an important area, since more noninvasive and small breast cancers are being diagnosed due to the -increasing use of screening mammography.
+This is an important area, since more noninvasive and small breast cancers are being diagnosed due to increasing use of screening mammography.
 Treatment of these malignancies will continue to evolve as the results of clinical trials lead to further refinements in therapy.

+LCIS is nonpalpable, produces no consistent mammographic changes, and is often an incidental finding seen on a breast biopsy performed for another reason.
 The biologic behavior of LCIS continues to be an issue of debate.
-Most clinicians agree that it is a marker for increased risk for all types of breast cancer (both noninvasive and invasive).
+Most clinicians agree that it is a marker for increased risk of all types of breast cancer (both noninvasive and invasive).

 LCIS is nonpalpable and has no consistent features on breast imaging.
-Most often, LCIS is found in association with a completely separate mammographic abnormality or palpable mass.
+Most often, LCIS is found in association with a separate mammographic abnormality or palpable mass.

-Approximately 20% to 25% of women with LCIS will develop invasive cancer within 15 years after the diagnosis of LCIS.
+Approximately 20% to 25% of women will develop invasive cancer within 15 years after the diagnosis of LCIS.
 More often, the invasive cancer is ductal in origin, and both breasts are at risk.
 At this point, there are no reliable molecular markers to determine which patients with LCIS will progress to invasive cancer.

 Just as the incidence of LCIS has increased, there has also been an associated increase in the incidence of cases of infiltrating lobular carcinoma in postmenopausal women.
 The increase in invasive lobular carcinoma peaks in women in their 70s.